Text Used to Create the Splice “Jesus Calms the Storm on the Sea of Galilee”

 “A Drop of the Sea”

-1 On that day: Due to the nature of the English language, we would consider this phrase (as used in Mark 4:35), “On that day” to mean “on the day of the events that were just being discussed.
+1 On that day: Due to the nature of the English language, we would consider this phrase (as used in Mark 4:35), “On that day” to mean “on the day of the events that were just being discussed”.
 This Greek sentence simply means that “on the day of the sailing”.
 It is most probable that Jesus was teaching the crowds and using the parables in Mark 4 (and possibly those in Luke 8) over several days’ time, there on the shores of the Sea of Galilee.
 See Mark 4:1-34 and Luke 8:4-18.
 (Back)

 2 Jesus got into the boat: Matthew 8:18 tells us that Jesus ordered the departure to the other side of the Sea of Galilee due to the crowd that was surrounding Him, most likely due to its size (see Matthew 4:25, 8:1; Mark 4:1, 5:21, 24; Luke 8:4).
 Before He got into the boat and left, a scribe in the audience expressed a desire to go with Him and one of His disciples said that he wished to stay behind.
 To see Jesus’s answers to both of these people, see Matthew 8:19-22.
 (Back)

-3 “Let us go over…”: Jesus and His disciples were sailing to the other side of the Sea of Galilee, but we are unsure of His departure point, but it could be Capernaum or Bethsaida due to Matthew 8:14-17 and Matthew 9:1.
+3 “Let us go over…”: Jesus and His disciples were sailing to the other side of the Sea of Galilee, but we are unsure of His departure point.
+The departure point could be Capernaum or Bethsaida due to Matthew 8:14-17 and Matthew 9:1.
 It is likely that they had been traveling all along the coast of the sea (see Mark 4:1).
 Because of Matthew 8:28 and Mark 5:1, we do know that they are traveling to the region of the Gadarenes/Gerasenes.
 Luke is a little clearer on the location, as he states that they sailed to the country(side) of the Gerasenes, opposite of the region of Galilee (Luke 8:26).
 The land mass was probably known as both the Gadarenes region and the Gerasenes region, just like how today different people/cultures refer to the same places using different names.
 (Back)

 4 other boats: We are not told who is in the other boats, but it makes sense that there were many people with Jesus and the Twelve, including women and (probably) children (see Matthew 18:2, 27:55; John 6:9).
 Luke 10:1 says that there were at least 72 disciples walking with Jesus at one point, although most of them fall away (see John 6:66) .
 (Back)